 I responded to Paige's class like I responded to yoga back in 2001, which is to say I was welcomed and calmed.
 Paige's class was healing for me during a time when I needed healing, both physically and emotionally.
 About six months in, the studio downsized and consolidated their classes and I had to switch instructors.
 Paige recommended I try Rachel - I did, and it's been eye heart emojis ever since.

 In the sixteen years I've been practicing yoga, I've done it for a variety of reasons - anxiety, fitness, injury rehab - but above everything else, I've done it to quiet my mind.
 I don't practice yoga to show people how good I am at it, or because it comes in a package deal with my juice cleanse, and I don't do it to lose weight.
 I practice yoga because I love it, it feeds me in a way nothing else does.
 It's where I've learned vulnerability and trust, and Paige and Rachel have played a large role in that.

 Iyengar yoga is my jam.
 I've been practicing at 12South Yoga since 2014.
 I would love for all my friends to start practicing there.
-FYI - Rachel (my instructor) teaches at two other studios: Steadfast and True Yoga and Half Moon Yoga if you want more schedule/location options.
+FYI - Rachel (my instructor) also teaches at Steadfast and True Yoga if you want more schedule/location options.

 See you on the mat!
 Namaste, bitches.

 P.S.
 I've written poetic, eloquent posts about yoga in the past, posts like A Plea For Panties, and Archie Bunker Goes To Yoga.
 Enjoy!